smithy-lang/smithy-dafny/codegen/README.md

    your service model depends on, such as AWS-specific traits.
    See https://smithy.io/2.0/guides/using-code-generation/index.html for more examples.

+   Note the exact version of the `software.amazon.smithy` dependencies MAY NOT need to be `1.28.1` exactly, but MUST be consistent.

 3. Clone the GitHub repository for [smithy-dafny](https://github.com/awslabs/smithy-dafny) somewhere nearby, being sure to initialize submodules.
    If this repository is still private, reach out to aws-arg-dafny@amazon.com